gtamilvanan17/cdops-blogs/src/content/posts/devops/install-jenkins-ubuntu.md

 :::note[Conclusion]
 This is it!
 You’ve now successfully installed Jenkins with Java! 🎉 From here, you can begin configuring Jenkins, installing plugins, and setting up your first pipelines.
 Happy automating!
 If you have any doubts/issues/errors with the above contents, feel free to contact me.
-Cheers, Happy learning.
+Cheers, Happy automating!
 :::